JaimeFine/Rust_Learning_Projects/miniserver/README.md

 # MiniServer with ThreadPool in Rust

-A simple multithreaded HTTP server in Rust that demonstrates building a custom thread pool and handling TCP connections concurrently.
+A simple, minimal HTTP server that handles incoming requests concurrently using a custom thread pool.
+It supports basic routing, delays for simulated workloads, and graceful shutdown of worker threads.

 ---